DevyDhanish/meow-lang/Plan.md

 # TODO
-[ ] - Read the whole file and put it into buffer for easy operations [ ] - Read the buffer and tokenize it
+[ DONE ] - Read the whole file and put it into buffer for easy operations [ PARTIALLY DONE ] - Read the buffer and tokenize it